-What does that mean in the Vintage world?
+What does that mean in the vintage industry?

 This is really simple and important and if you learn nothing else from this post this is it.

 The only competition in the vintage world you need to worry about is competition to BUY.
 It's that simple.
-Here's the good news, there is plenty of stuff out there to buy.
+The good news?
+There is plenty of stuff out there to buy.
 If you don't think so, keep digging, it's there.

-What you buy and for how much is what determines your success.
+What you buy and how much you pay determines success.